Snowball-Finance/snowball-docs/resources/frequently-asked-questions/compounding-faq.md

 ### I don't see my pool on Snowball anymore.
 Are my funds safe?

 If a pool you've deposited into is deprecated (no longer in use) it will not be displayed on our website.
 But do not worry, your funds are safe.
 Check out our guides [**here**](../guides/) on how to withdraw them.

+### Can I get liquidated when depositing in any of Snowball's single-asset auto-compounding strategies?

+There is no liquidation risk for any of Snowball's strategies.
+This is because on our folding strategies, you are borrowing the same token you are providing as collateral, and Snowball is constantly re-investing your rewards, so your borrowed amount will never surpass 100% of your collateral's value.